 TO OUR SHAREHOLDERS AND FRIENDS:

-During the first quarter of 2026, an escalating conflict in the Middle East disrupted energy markets and heightened inflation expectations worldwide, while the transition to new leadership at the Federal Reserve added further uncertainty to the economic outlook.
-The Federal Reserve ended the first quarter of 2026 with the federal funds target range at 3.50%–3.75%, holding steady following three 25-basis-point rate reductions in September, October, and December of 2025.
-In its most recent policy statement released April 29, 2026, the Federal Open Market Committee (FOMC) acknowledged that while economic activity has been expanding at a solid pace and the labor market has stabilized, inflation remains elevated and developments in the Middle East are contributing to a higher than usual level of economic uncertainty.
-The Bureau of Economic Analysis (BEA), in its advance estimate, indicated the U.S. national real gross domestic product (GDP) for the first quarter of 2026 increased at an annualized rate of 2.0%, following fourth-quarter 2025 real GDP growth of 0.5%.
-Growth in the first quarter was supported by increased government spending, private investment, and exports, partially offset by a deceleration in consumer spending.
-Locally, total real estate transactions were up 3.3% for the first quarter of 2026, at 4,175, as compared to 4,042 transactions during the first quarter of 2025.
+During the second quarter of 2026, the U.S. economy continued to demonstrate resilience despite ongoing geopolitical tensions in the Middle East, persistent inflationary pressures, and elevated uncertainty surrounding global trade and energy markets.
+Financial markets remained focused on the Federal Reserve’s policy outlook as inflation continued to moderate gradually while economic growth and labor market conditions remained generally stable.
+The Federal Reserve concluded the second quarter of 2026 with the federal funds target range unchanged at 3.50%–3.75%.
+In its June policy statement, the Federal Open Market Committee (FOMC) noted that economic activity continued to expand at a solid pace, labor market conditions remained stable, and inflation remained somewhat elevated.
+The Committee reiterated that future monetary policy decisions would remain data dependent as it continued to balance its dual mandate of maximum employment and price stability.
+The Bureau of Economic Analysis (BEA), in its advance estimate, indicated the U.S. national real gross domestic product (GDP) for the second quarter of 2026 increased at an annualized rate of 1.5%, following first quarter 2026 real GDP growth of 2.1%.
+Growth in the second quarter was supported by increased consumer spending, private investment, and exports, partially offset by a deceleration in government spending.
+Locally, total real estate transactions were up 4.4% for the first half of 2026, at 9,535, as compared to 9,134 transactions during the first half of 2026.

 Conway National continues to prosper and maintains a substantial financial position, and earnings have been strong in recent years.
 Management expects that the immediate future periods will be manageable despite continued inflation, as well as other economic, domestic, and international concerns.
 As well, management believes that with the Bank’s financial position, current systems, and exceptional staff, the Company is well prepared to meet the needs of our growing communities and the opportunities which lie ahead.